GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 <p style="left"> <img src="images/use-case-3.4.png" width="800"> </p>

-Note that the service project can't have a different DNS entry for the same endpoint, it uses the DNS and PSC configuration of the host project.
+Note that the service project can't have a different DNS entry for the same domain, so it uses the DNS and PSC configuration of the host project.
 Set the following in `terraform.tfvars`:

 ```tfvars
 prj_main_id = "[your-main-project-id]"     # Used as host project